-It’s impossible to define the best time frame in trading.
-There are no absolute answers, but in general, the best time frame is relatively short.
-By short time frame, we mean between 2-10 days.
+The best time frame for oscillating indicators is a relatively short time frame.
+However, it’s impossible to define the best time frame for trading.
+There are no absolute answers, but generally, the best time frame is relatively short.
+By short, we mean between 2 and 10 days.
 Anything longer than that we have found to be less efficient and involves substantially bigger max drawdowns.

 As a trader, you want to be efficient.
 By that, we mean a high return on capital in the least amount of time.
 It’s possible to find inefficiencies in the market but they are normally of short duration.
 Thus, the time frame has to be relatively short.

-How do we measure the best oscillating indicator for trading strategies?
+How do we rank the best oscillating indicator for trading strategies?

 Let’s do some backtests to find the best oscillating indicator for trading strategies:

-To find the best oscillating indicator for trading strategies we use Amibroker and the optimize function.
-To use optimization in trading is a useful tool to check for durability, profitability, and negative skewness, just to name a few examples of optimization’s practical use.
+To find the best oscillating indicator for trading strategies, we use trading software (in this case we use Amibroker) and optimize the trading rules.
+Optimization in trading is a useful tool to check for durability, profitability, and negative skewness, just to name a few examples of optimization’s practical use.